 Mostly you have to say no, sorry, or ignore the pleas.
 (Face it: If Bill Gates can’t save the world, then no one can.)

-But accept that you may pay more—and get ripped off at times.
-Some travelers get so fu*kin’ uptight about pennies that it ruins their outlook on India; instead of enjoying their travels they are more concerned with accountancy.
+But accept that you may pay more—and get ripped off.
+Some travelers get so fu*kin’ uptight about pennies that it ruins their outlook on India; instead of enjoying their travels, they are more concerned with accountancy.

 Luckily, I had elected to get a receipt at the time of withdrawal.
-However, take a photo of the ATM withdrawal receipt immediately, otherwise the ink will disappear within days and you’ll be left with a blank slip!
+However, take a photo of the ATM withdrawal receipt immediately, otherwise the ink will disappear within days and you’ll be left with only a blank slip!

-NOTE: SBI – State Bank of India – ATMs proved very modern and reliable.
+NOTE: State Bank of India ATMs proved modern and reliable.

-Much more could be said but it’s the issues surrounding hotels, transport and touts that struck me most as areas of concern.
+I could say much more, but it’s the issues surrounding hotels, transport and touts that struck me most as areas of concern.
 Personal security, food safety, what cash to take, etc, are all Travel 101 topics and the same rules apply as traveling anywhere.

 But I will leave you will this important idea that will overwhelmingly determine whether you love or hate India.